collocations.org

 acceptable, fit, good, healthy

-She managed to get the company''s finances into a healthy state.
+She managed to get the company's finances into a healthy state.

-desperate, dire, dreadful, pitiful,
+appalling (esp.
+BrE), awful, bad, desperate, dire, dreadful, pitiful, poor, sorry, terrible

 We were shocked at the run-down state of the hospital.